Guy's Hospital: History

 In 1974, the hospital added the 34-storey Guy's Tower and 29-storey Guy's House: this complex was designed by Watkins Gray.
 The Wolfson Centre for Age-Related Diseases, which is dedicated to improving outcomes of conditions such as Alzheimer's disease, stroke, Parkinson's disease and spinal cord injury, was opened by the Princess Royal in December 2004.

 In October 2005 children's departments moved to the Evelina London Children's Hospital in the grounds next to St Thomas's close to the Palace of Westminster.
 A new cancer centre, designed by Rogers Stirk Harbour + Partners, and built by Laing O'Rourke at a cost of £160 million, was completed in April 2016.

+In 2023, a twin operating theatre was installed by ModuleCo in partnership with Whites Traffic Management.

 Facilities

 Medical services at the Guy's site are now concentrated in the buildings to the east of Great Maze Pond: these buildings, which are connected, are known as Tower Wing, Bermondsey Wing, Southwark Wing and Borough Wing.
 The Cancer Centre is in a separate building just to the south.
 To the west of the Great Maze Pond is Guy's Campus which forms part of King's College London.

-At 148.65 m high, Guy's Tower (now called the Tower Wing) regained its tallest hospital building in the world status in 2014.
+At 148.65 m high, Guy's Tower (now called the Tower Wing) regained its tallest hospital building in the world status in 2014, due to the installation of a light sculpture on the roof.
 It has since been surpassed by the Outpatient Center at the Houston Methodist Hospital, in Houston, USA at 156.05 m.